nipo/nsl/lib/nsl_clocking/pll/index.rst

 working from a description of the vendor PLL block:

-* `pll_topology_t` describes what the block can do: legal divisor values for every stage, PFD and VCO frequency windows, per-output features,
+* `pll_topology_t` describes what the block can do: legal divisor values for every stage, PFD and VCO frequency windows, the ceiling on the rate an output carries, per-output features,

 * `mapping_solve()` searches divisor settings satisfying both the topology and the config, and returns a `pll_mapping_t` holding the